 “I went to watch the whirlybird, and it was awesome!
 I wish I could go again.
 The acting and puppetry was great, and the story was heart lifting.
 It is for all ages!
 At the end, we got to play with the props!
 I loved it.
 I recommend watching the whirlybird, for it is a memorable experience that I will remember in years time.
 The music was very good!”
-By Maisie age 9
+Maisie

 “This is all about bringing everyday nature centre-stage – before climate change robs tots of the real thing.”
 Mary Brennan, The Herald